atoomic/Char-Replace/README.md

 - replace: replace (transliterate) one or more ASCII characters
 - trim: remove leading and trailing spaces of a string

-# Limitations

-Be aware, that this software is in a very alpha state at this stage.
-Use it as it, patches are welcome.

-- do not handle UTF-8 characters (only ASCII at this stage)

 # Available functions

 ## $output = replace( $string, $MAP )